yashindian-ctrl/yash-codes-sample/README.md

-A project on solar system animation
+A project on Trex game